- View/Download as PDF

 Butler students currently represent 48 states and 34 countries, reflecting diverse cultures, interests, aspirations, personalities, and experiences.
 Students can join more than 160 student organizations, 12 Greek organizations, and 18 varsity athletic teams.
 More than 94 percent of Butler students are involved in campus activities; over 40 percent volunteer regularly.
 As it has since its founding, Butler continues to both value tradition and embrace innovation.

-Butler’s 295-acre campus, within a historic north-side Indianapolis neighborhood, comprises nearly 30 buildings, playing fields, and a nature preserve.
+Butler’s more than 300-acre campus, within a historic north-side Indianapolis neighborhood, comprises nearly 30 buildings, playing fields, and a nature preserve.
 Located five miles from the heart of the city, the campus offers easy access to downtown.
 Its urban location allows Butler to offer students a wide range of internship opportunities that are excellent preparation for careers and graduate schools.
 In addition, full-time faculty in several disciplines, such as accounting, journalism, and instrumental music, are supplemented with adjunct instructors, drawing on the resources of professionals in the surrounding community.

 Campus facilities include: